 These continuous particulate monitors use either the standard obscuration opacity technique with zero and span checking or the innovative Dynamic Detection Principle technique which eliminates the need for zero and span checking through an immunity to drift with dirty optics.

 The Single Pass Models (DSL-240/230) use the standard transmission measurement technique (transmitter/receiver arrangement) in which a light beam emitted from the transmitter passes across the stack to a receiver, which then measures the intensity of the received light.
 Increased particulate or smoke density in the stack gas attenuates the transmitted light and causes the intensity of the received light to fall.
 When calibrated against standard reference measurements, this reduction in intensity can be used to calculate the particulate concentration and present a reading in mg/m³.

-The light source employed is a high intensity, high reliability green LED which provides long life and stable intensity.
+The light source employed is a high intensity, high-reliability green LED which provides long life and stable intensity.
 The transmitted light beam is pulsed to give complete immunity to ambient light levels.
 The intensity of the transmitted light is monitored at source so that any variations in the emitted light level are compensated for at the receiver.
-The receiver has on board temperature measuring to provide stability over temperature.
+The receiver has an onboard temperature measuring to provide stability over temperature.